be-pongit/Stockoma-mongo-seed/README.md

 node index.js --server=mongodb://pongit:27010 --collection=stockoma
 ```

+With `mongodb://pongit:27010` being the credentials for wherever the mongo is running.
 For subsequent db fills, drop the collection first as it will just append data.

 ## Fill Cosmos db with